 The Company has in the past and may in the future pursue acquisitions of businesses, products and technologies, or the establishment of joint venture arrangements.
 The negotiation of potential acquisitions or joint ventures as well as the integration of an acquired or jointly developed business, technology or product could result in a substantial diversion of management resources.
 Future acquisitions could result in potentially dilutive issuances of equity securities, the incurrence of debt and contingent liabilities, amortization of certain identifiable intangible assets, research and development write-offs and other acquisition-related expenses.
 These investments may be made in immature businesses with unproven track records and technologies.
 Such investments have a high degree of risk, with the possibility that the Company may lose the total amount of its investments, or more than its total investment if such businesses have liabilities not identified by the Company.
 The Company may not be able to identify suitable investment candidates, and, even if it does, it may not be able to make those investments on acceptable terms, or at all.
 In addition, the Company also may fail to successfully integrate acquired businesses with its operations or successfully realize the intended benefits of any acquisition, either of which could affect the Company's continued growth and profitability.
+And, the integration process may further strain the Company's existing financial and managerial controls and reporting systems and procedures.
 Due to rapidly changing market conditions, the Company may find the value of its acquired technologies and related intangible assets, such as goodwill, as recorded in its financial statements, to be impaired, resulting in charges to operations.
 The Company may also fail to retain the acquired or merged company's key employees and customers.

-The Company accounts for employee stock options in accordance with Accounting Principles Board Opinion No. 25 and related Interpretations, which provide that any compensation expense relative to employee stock options be measured based on the intrinsic value of the stock options.
-As a result, when options are priced at or above the fair market value of the underlying stock on the date of grant, as is the Company's practice, the Company incurs no compensation expense.
-However, the Financial Accounting Standards Board has proposed in its exposure draft entitled "Share-Based Payment, an amendment of FASB Statements No. 123 and 95" new accounting requirements that, if adopted, would cause the Company to record compensation expense for all employee stock option grants.
-Any such expense, although it would not affect the Company's cash flows, could have a material impact on the Company's results of operations.
+Currently, the Company accounts for employee stock options in accordance with Accounting Principles Board ("APB") Opinion No. 25 and related Interpretations, which provide that any compensation expense relative to employee stock options be measured based on intrinsic value of the stock options.
+As a result, when options are priced at or above fair market value of the underlying stock on the date of the grant, as is currently the Company's practice, the Company incurs no compensation expense.